Compare Orders Guide

 • Values: Aggregated emissions/VMT/vehicles

-• Comparison Plot: Bar chart comparing counties
+• Comparison Plot: Bar chart comparing orders

 • Separate panels (facets) for each metric

-• Color-coded bars for each county
+• Color-coded bars for each order/county

 • Easy visual comparison